Title

 • National Statistics and Census Office (NSCO)

-• Executive Director reports to the President through the Secretary of the Interior and Local Government.
+• Section 6(a) provides that the PCTC Executive Director reports and is responsible to the President through the Secretary of Interior and Local Government.

-• Has operational and supervisory authority over personnel and resources detailed from government agencies.
+• Section 6(c) grants the Executive Director direct operational and supervisory authority over personnel and resources detailed with the PCTC from concerned government agencies.

-• Vertical and lateral coordination to ensure synergy and prevent compromise of police operations.
+• Section 8 mandates vertical and lateral coordination among operating units, consistent with security needs to prevent compromise of police operations.

-• Subsequent funding to be included in the budget of the Office of the President.
+• Appropriations for succeeding years must be incorporated in the budget proposal of the Office of the President under Section 9.

 Effectivity

-• Executive Order takes effect immediately upon issuance.
+• Section 10 states that the Executive Order takes effect immediately.

 Analyze Cases Smarter, Faster